Eddie-Carrizales/My-IOS-Projects/Theater App/README.txt

 # Theater App

-Theater is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Theater is an app similar to Flix that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
 ---

 ## Theater Part 2